PhysicalSoul/MultiLayerPerceptron/README.md

-# MultiLayer_Perceptron_1.0
+# New MultiLayer_Perceptron_2.0
-THIS IS A SIMPLE IMPLEMENTATION OF A MULTILAYER PERCEPTRON IN JAVA.
+THIS NEW IMPLEMENTATION OF A MULTILAYER PERCEPTRON IN JAVA IS NOW AVAILABLE !
-I am currently working on a more sophisticated version of this MLP, that i am about to commit soon.
+I am currently working on a more easy to use version of it, that i am about to commit soon.